-North Texas City Says Emergency Warning Sirens That Went Off Overnight Were Hacked
+North Texas Cities Say Emergency Warning Sirens That Went Off Overnight Were Hacked

-UPDATE: The City of DeSoto said late Tuesday evening the sirens were indeed hacked and the system is currently not working.
+NORTH TEXAS (CBSDFW.COM) – The cities of DeSoto and Lancaster said late Tuesday evening the sirens were indeed hacked when emergency warning sirens went off over night.

-The city released the following statement:
+The city of DeSoto released the following statement:

 After consulting with the technical experts who help us to operate the outdoor emergency sirens in our area, and based on the widespread impact to these sirens, it appears that DeSoto’s outdoor warning siren system was hacked at approximately 2:30am Tuesday morning.
 This action appears to have been intentional and the city’s outdoor warning siren system is not operational at this time.
 Therefore we have turned this matter over to the police departments from the impacted cities for investigation.